msmithfl/mattsmith.digital/README.md

 # mattsmith.digital - React + Three.js site

 A portfolio website designed to mimic the Tony Hawk Pro Skater character selection screen built with React + Three.js.
+This project also features a custom-built Blender model and UI elements.

 ## Tech Stack